Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 --------

-Wastrel (natural)
+Predator (natural)
 -------
-Secondary Path prefix: "Desperate"
+Secondary Path prefix: "Lunatic"

 Rank 1
 ~~~~~~
 | **Frenzy**
-| After the Wastrel makes an attack, and the target defends, they may choose to reroll a number of failures up to twice their Wastrel rank.
+| After the Predator makes an attack, and the target defends, they may choose to reroll a number of failures up to twice their Predator rank.
 If they do, a d6 is rolled.
-If the result is less than the Wastrel's current Vitality, they suffer 2 :term:`true damage <damage type: true>`.
+If the result is less than the Predator's current Vitality, they suffer 2 :term:`true damage <damage type: true>`.

 Rank 2
 ~~~~~~
 | **Burnout**
-| When making an attack, parrying, or dodging, the Wastrel may spend or dedicate Vitality in place of Stamina, as long as at least 1 Stamina has already been dedicated to the action.
+| When making an attack, parrying, or dodging, the Predator may spend or dedicate Vitality in place of Stamina, as long as at least 1 Stamina has already been dedicated to the action.

 Rank 3
 ~~~~~~
 | **Bloodlust**
-| Slaying an enemy restores 1 Vitality to the Wastrel.
+| Slaying an enemy restores 1 Vitality to the Predator.
 If the attack was made using a natural weapon, 2 Vitality is restored instead.

 --------